What is Psoriasis?

 - Certain medicines

-Who is a good candidate for laser treatment?
+Who is a good candidate for laser Psoriasis treatment?

 Unlike topical creams, the laser treatment does not require daily maintenance.
 Many patients enjoy several months of treatment-free remission after completing laser sessions.
 The laser treatments are painless and are quick!
 Many patients only need 4 to 6 weeks of treatments, as opposed to 30 or more phototherapy booth sessions.